owap/scenery/README.md

-# Spatula: CloudFormation Templates in Javascript
+# Scenery: CloudFormation Templates in Javascript

 ## Setup
-+ Run `npm install` in the root spatula directory
++ Run `npm install` in the root scenery directory
 + If you are not running on an EC2 instance, and you wish to run validations on your CloudFormation templates, you must add your AWS credentials to a file `config.json`: